-Equipment checks were regularly carried out in line with the manufacturer's recommendations.
-For example, the autoclave had been serviced and calibrated in April 2016.
-We also noted that the Pressure Vessel Certificate for the practice air compressor had been issued in April 2016.
-The practice's X-ray machines had been serviced and calibrated as specified under current national regulations and were due to be tested again in 2018.
-Portable appliance testing (PAT) had been carried out in July 2016 and was due to be carried out again in 2017.
+The practice owner confirmed that Equipment checks were regularly carried out in line with the manufacturer's recommendations.
+These included, the autoclave and the compressor.
+We saw that, the pressure Vessel Certificate for the practice air compressor had been issued in April 2016.
+We also noted portable appliance testing (PAT) had been carried out in July 2016 and was due to be carried out again in 2017.

-The batch numbers and expiry dates for local anaesthetics were recorded in patient dental care records.
+The batch numbers and expiry dates for local anaesthetics were recorded on a record sheet.
 These medicines were stored securely for the protection of patients.

 The practice also issued patients prescriptions for approved medications.
-These unstamped prescriptions pads are stored safely in a locked environment when not in use.
+These prescriptions pads were stored safely in a locked environment when not in use.
 There was an audit process in place to ensure that no prescriptions had gone missing.